Financial Accountability Return Guide

-Enter any grant income received from other sources not provided by the NSW Department of Education.
-This may include funding from the local councils, commonwealth funding and local associations etc.
+Enter any grant income received from other sources not provided by DoE.
+This may include specific assistance funding from the local councils, commonwealth funding and local associations etc.

 Sale of Assets

-Enter profit/gain from the sale of an asset that was purchased with the ECE funding.
+Enter profit/gain from the sale of an asset that was purchased with the DoE ECE funding.

 Enter other income as reported in the financial statements that is not acquitted elsewhere.
 For example: JobKeeper and JobSeeker, Cashflow Boost payments, Trainee grants and Maternity Leave payments.